OSVR/OSVR-Unity/GettingStarted.md

 ![OSVR-Unity Direct Mode Preview](https://github.com/OSVR/OSVR-Unity/blob/gettingStartedDocs/images/osvr_unity_directmode_preview.png?raw=true)

 ### Optimizing RenderManager in Unity
 There are a number of configuration options available when using RenderManager.
 We’ve found that settings may vary per application, so developers should experiment until an acceptable balance of visual quality and fast rendering is achieved.
 Generally, the configuration below is a good starting point.
-See the RenderManager document for more information:
+See the RenderManager document for more information: https://github.com/OSVR/OSVR-Unity-Rendering/blob/master/README.md
-(link)

 ![OSVR-Unity RenderManager Config](https://github.com/OSVR/OSVR-Unity/blob/gettingStartedDocs/images/osvr_rendermanager_config.png?raw=true)